 That they and all levels of staff are appropriately represented on the Health and Safety Committee.

-The Head teacher
+The Executive Principal

-The Head teacher has overall responsibility for the day to day operational management of health and safety within the school.
+The Executive Principal has overall responsibility for the day to day operational management, working with the Head’s of School’s to monitor of health and safety within the school.
 They must have sufficient competence (or assistance from competent colleagues) to enable them to ensure that Telford & Wrekin’s standards for health and safety are maintained in their establishments.

-Head teachers will;
+Executive will;

 Be responsible for the day to day, implementation of the Health and Safety Policy and will liaise with the Governors to ensure full compliance with all of its requirements.